Are you interested in joining our Community?

-Joining any new church for the first time can be a daunting experience, and particularly in such a grand setting as Newport Cathedral.
-Maybe you haven’t attended a Christian service for a while and feel disheartened.
+Joining any new church for the first time can be a daunting experience, and particularly in such a special setting as Newport Cathedral.
+Maybe you haven’t attended a Christian service for a while and feel unsure?
 Perhaps you are interested in coming again but feel overwhelmed.
 Plucking up the courage to attend one of the Cathedral services is an ideal way to start.
-You can be assured of one thing, and that is the support provided by existing members, not only through liturgy, worship, social events, care groups, but simply through being with like-minded people.
+You can be assured of one thing – a warm welcome.
+You will also enjoy the support provided by existing members, not only through liturgy, worship, social events, care groups, but simply through being with like-minded people.
+Children are also very welcome and will make friends in no time!

 Attending services at the Cathedral is a learning experience.
 A ready smile, a warm hand-shake and spiritual fellowship with one another are just as important.
 Keep an open mind and an open heart.